 - Merlin.
 This one is notable for being primarily written in and available for the relatively young programming language Julia.
 The team is initially focused on natural language processing (NLP).

 - MXNet.
 Primarily written in C++, MXNet was created by the people behind the CXXNet, Minerva, and Purine2 projects.
 It’s meant to use memory efficiently, and can even run on a smartphone, for tasks like image recognition.
+In November 2016 Amazon Web Services (AWS) named MXNet its preferred deep learning framework, despite that Amazon previously developed its own.

 - Neon.
 Startup Nervana Systems published its Neon software under an open source back in May.
 Some benchmarks suggest that Neon — which is written mostly in Python and Sass — could outperform Caffe, Torch, and Google’s TensorFlow.